Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Clone your repository

-After your repository is created, clone it to your own machine.
+After your repository is created, [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-- Follow these steps to [clone your repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your own machine.

-If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [using Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files in this repository.
-This will cost less compared to storing large files within Git itself.
+>Note: If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [configuring Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files.

 ## Create the resource group and resources